abrahamparn/Express-project/readme.md

   - page (integer, optional): Page number, default is 1.
   - limit (integer, optional): Number of todos per page, default is 10.
 - Responses:
-  - 200 OK: Returns a list of todos.
+  - `200 OK`: Returns a list of todos.
     ```
     {
       "todos": [